retkowsky/DP-100/labdocs/Lab01B.md

 3. Expand **Compute** and verify that the compute resources you created in your workspace are listed along with a **local** compute resource, which in this case represents the Visual Studio Online hosted environment - you can run Azure Machine Learning code experiments on local compute as well as on compute resources defined in the workspace.
 4. Close the Visual Studio Online browser tab.

-> **Note**: If you intend to continue straight to the [next exercise](Lab02A.md), leave your Notebook VM running.
-If you're taking a break, you might want to close all Jupyter tabs and **Stop** your Notebook VM to avoid incurring unnecessary costs.
+> **Note**: If you intend to continue straight to the [next exercise](Lab02A.md), leave your compute instance running.
+If you're taking a break, you might want to close all Jupyter tabs and **Stop** your compute instance to avoid incurring unnecessary costs.